 Grass Fed Lamb

 It was not until some 15 years later that we started to milk sheep commercially to fill the growing demand from the growing number of artisan dairies.
 Our milk was sent to Monforte Dairy in Stratford and the family marketed the finished cheese at the Erin Farmers Market.
-Though we have yet to establish our dairy at Calabogie we still have our original flock of Friesen and Lacaune crossed with Romney.
+At the Calabogie farm we still have our original flock of Friesen and Lacaune crossed with Romney.
 The Romney was added to the flock to produce a milking ewe that is hardier and does well on grass.
-Though for meat there are much better breeds, we believe like dairy cows more marbling results in a better flavour profile.
-Though this is a hunch we could not produce enough lamb to satisfy our markets; a testament outstanding flavour.
+We believe like dairy cows more marbling results in a better flavour profile.
+Currently we could not produce enough lamb to satisfy our markets; a testament outstanding flavour.